sudoFlorin/SentinelVault/README.md

-To make your GitHub page look professional and align with the "Sentinel Vault" project requirements, your README.md should clearly communicate the security architecture, technical stack, and core features.

-Below is a high-quality Markdown template you can copy and paste directly into your repository.

 Sentinel Vault 🛡️
 Sentinel Vault is a high-security, local-first password management system built with Java.
 It provides a "Zero-Knowledge" architecture, ensuring that user credentials never leave the local machine and are protected by industry-standard encryption.